app-renticeship/TourneyCore/README.md

 # TourneyCore
+Made in C#
-C# Unturned Tournament Plugin, using the outdated RocketAPI
+Unturned Tournament Plugin, using the outdated RocketAPI
 Includes my other projects such as;
 TourneyBouncer - checks userprofile, allowed to join when requirements are met
 TourneyData - Data handler from db to other shit